flowr-analysis/flowr/.github/CONTRIBUTING.md

 As indicated by [#238](https://github.com/Code-Inspect/flowr/issues/238) I decided to forbid `TODO`, `FIXME`, and `XXX` comments in code in favor of explicit *issues* directly on GitHub.
 Please do not try to get around that rule.

+For more information on the linter, how to call it (and automatically deal with some of the issues raised), please refer to the [Test](https://github.com/Code-Inspect/flowr/wiki/Test) wiki page.

 ## Releases

 Releases are to be scheduled by the administrators of the repository.
 Please do not try to create a release yourself.